JGeorgos24/GearHeadGarage/README.md

 - Auto Slide Show on Web = [Gear Head Garage Wireframes](https://docs.google.com/presentation/d/e/2PACX-1vRwzvQqAHfRAWssQN394EjXMelpak71GS_NRatu-TyPJBKctVNXzIgBPNqiKlUGprOtDlNFYDcYUC89/pub?start=true&loop=true&delayms=30000)

+## User Stories

+Below are links to navigate to our project repository and deployed website link.

+	1. As a  car enthusiast I want to be able to access the Gear Head Garage website to share my cars and view other car enthusiast's cars.
+	2. As a user I want to be able to register to the Gear Head Garage website through the register tab.
+	3. As a user want to be able to login and create a driver profile so I can create/manage my car inventory.
+	4. As a registered user I want to be able to create an upload my car information.
+	5. As a registered user I want to be able to manage my cars in my garage.
+	6. As a registered car owner I want to be able to edit the cars I have in my garage.
+	7. As a non-registered user I should be able to view all the cars in the GHG showroom.
+	8. As a non-registered user I should be able to go to the GHG About Us tab and view what the GHG society/website is a about.
+	9. As a non-registered user I should be able to navigate to the Gear Head Garage Twitter, Facebook and Instagram page/pages.
+    10. As a registered user I should be able to delete my GHG profile and any car associated with my profile.

 ### MVP/PostMVP

 The functionality of our website will be broken down into separate list: MVP and Post MVP.
 MVP will be the minimum viable product our client expects to see out of our website.
 Post MVP will be any additional product we can add to our website to improve functionality and styling.